Reveren/RevsPlaceholder/postresql_setup.md

 \q
 ```

-After rebooting Mac, I ran into an ussue where the snadbox feature did not work.
-I had to create the DB first, then go into psql and add teh user to it.
+After a few days and rebooting my Mac, I ran into an issue where the sandbox feature did not work.
+I had to create the DB first, then go into psql and add the user to it.

 ```console
 createdb test_development